 Although the data is somewhat disjointed, every county is covered by MIECHV funding in part as well as State-funded evidence-based programs.
 (See Tables 4 and 5).

 Every county, including Middlesex, is partially served by both streams of funding.
 Hartford County has the most families receiving home visiting through both funding streams.
 Middlesex and Tolland counties have the least amount of families served.
 PAT serves the most families under both funding streams.
 In the MIECHV funding, it serves 68.9% of families served and CF serves 17.6% of families.
 The state-funding stream data finds that 97.1% of families served in FFY19 were served by PAT.
-This finding is somewhat of an artifact of the changeover in programs that occurred that year.
-Despite this, all counties in CT were served by HOMVee approved models. both Statefunded and MIECHVfunded.
+This finding is somewhat of changeover in programs that occurred that year.
+Despite this, all counties in CT were served by HOMVee approved models, both Stateand funded.
 The town level data is available in the NA Data Summary.
-Again, all at-risk towns are served by evidence-based models both with funding streams.
+Again, all at-risk towns are served by of the models funding artifact an funded with streams.